 “It is your turn to say something now, Mr. Darcy.–I talked about the dance, and you ought to make some kind of remark on the size of the room, or the number of couples.” – Pride and Prejudice With this tongue-in-cheek admonishment, so like that of a dancing master hired to prepare Darcy for society, begins one of the greatest romances in literature.
 What is it that gives Jane Austen’s writing such timeless appeal?
 For me, and many others I have spoken to, it is her keen observation of human nature tempered by humor and the ultimate romance of the playful, witty repartee between her hero and heroine.
 So often movies and books that are represented as romantic lack an essential element of romance– witty repartee.
 Perhaps this is due to the high level of difficulty in composing humor that works.
 It is no wonder that Jane Austen’s work would be so popular at a moment when there is a lack of wit and humor in romantic entertainment.
 Playfulness and wit are something we all look for in our romantic attachments.
 How often has a female friend described the new man in her life to you as someone who makes her laugh?
 We all seem to be looking for someone to share a few laughs with on the road of life.
 There is also something so sexy about being intellectually engaged with another which can only be improved by the addition of humor.
 Jane Austen’s keen eye for the ridiculous (more…)

-“Here ceased the concert part of the evening, for Miss Woodhouse and Miss Fairfax were the only young lady performers; but soon (within five minutes) the proposal of dancing — originating nobody exactly knew where — was so effectually promoted by Mr and Mrs Cole, that every thing was rapidly clearing away, to give proper space.
+The History of the Waltz “Here ceased the concert part of the evening, for Miss Woodhouse and Miss Fairfax were the only young lady performers; but soon (within five minutes) the proposal of dancing — originating nobody exactly knew where — was so effectually promoted by Mr and Mrs Cole, that every thing was rapidly clearing away, to give proper space.
 Mrs Weston, capital in her country-dances, was seated, and beginning an irresistible waltz; and Frank Churchill, coming up with most becoming gallantry to Emma, had secured her hand, and led her up to the top.”
 Emma Few sights are as romantic as that of a couple, absorbed in each other, sweeping across the floor in a dreamy waltz.
 It is certainly the highlight of many a fairy tale and even Jane Austen allows her couples ample time on the dance floor.
 While the English Country Dance is most associated with Jane Austen’s novels, many will be surprised to discover that by the early 1800’s the waltz had also made it’s way across the channel and was being danced by the more progressive of the Beau Monde.
 The fact that it was a couples dance (as opposed to the traditional group dances), and that the gentleman actually clasped his arm around the lady’s waist, gave it a dubious moral status in the eyes of some.
-By 1814, the waltz, originally considered decadent, was finally sanctioned as appropriate behaviour when it was approved at the ultra fashionable Almacks, though the patronesses there still kept a firm (more…)
+By 1814, the waltz, originally considered decadent, was finally sanctioned as appropriate behaviour when it was approved at the ultra fashionable Almacks, though the patronesses (more…)